mainsail-crew/docs/docs/getting-help/index.md

 To help us help you as quickly as possible, please keep the following general guidelines in mind, no matter which platform you choose.

+### Know your project

+Before asking for help, make sure you know which project your issue actually belongs to.
+Many projects have similar names but are developed and maintained by completely different teams.
+Asking in the wrong place just wastes everyone's time (including yours).

+Some common mix-ups:

+- **Mainsail** is the web interface. **MainsailOS** is a Raspberry Pi image that bundles Mainsail with Klipper, Moonraker, and other tools.
+If you have a question about the OS image, SD card setup, or WiFi configuration, that is a MainsailOS question, not a Mainsail one.
+- **Moonraker** is the API server that connects Klipper to frontends like Mainsail. **Mobileraker** is a separate mobile app made by a different developer.
+If your phone app is misbehaving, please contact the Mobileraker project.
+- **RTSP** and **WebRTC** are two different video streaming protocols.
+Which one you need depends on your camera and streaming setup.
+If your webcam stream is not working, check your streaming software (e.g. Crowsnest) first.

+When in doubt, check the project name in the URL, repository, or documentation page you are looking at.

 ### Is your issue part of the Mainsail universe?

 We support all software developed by the Mainsail-Crew, as well as closely related projects like Klipper and